Enterprise AI Pricing and Total Cost of Ownership: A Procurement Overview

 Integration Profile

+Initial integration can be material because identity systems and enterprise data sources are typically connected.
 However, where the platform provides mature, pre-built connectors and native permission propagation, integration effort may be significantly lower than API-centric or fragmented multi-tool approaches.
-Connectors can materially reduce the need for custom middleware and orchestration layers.

 Integration complexity is front-loaded and centralised rather than distributed.